(Tia is on for only the shortest of times)

 Russ: hi Tia.

 dissertation and analyze it and look at it and see

 Tia: I didn't get chewed out.

-Russ: oh which, no I’m not going to forget it.
+Russ: oh which, no I’m not going to go

 Russ: yeah, yeah that’s it.

 something that is a distraction, something that we

 things that you’ve pointed out are good examples of

 Russ: oh I know.